 But then in 1983 I was rehired at Harper’s Magazine by the young Rick MacArthur, who was representing the MacArthur Foundation’s interest in the magazine; so he asked me to come back and I said I would on two conditions.
 One, I could redesign the magazine, because I already had the idea in mind, with the index and the readings and the annotation and so on; and two, that all the members of the board who had fired me be themselves fired.
 And to my surprise, both those conditions were met.

-The story reminds me of the similar case of Osmo Vänskä, music director for the Minnesota Orchestra, who in 2013 resigned from the orchestra after a year-long lockout by a similarly clueless board of directors.
+Similar: In 2013, Osmo Vänskä resigned as music director and conductor for the Minnesota Orchestra after a year-long lockout by a similarly clueless board of directors.
 When after the lockout they asked Vänskä to come back, he too made his return conditional upon the president’s resignation, and got it:

 After the lockout ended, Vänskä said Orchestra President Michael Henson would have to step down in order for the orchestra to heal.
 Orchestra management announced in February that Henson had resigned by mutual agreement.
 He will step down in August.